 Every one of us hasat least one teacher in our life who inspired us.
 They saw our talents andabilities and compelled us to be the best versions of ourselves.
-For manyworking at Huili, teachers like these were the reason they chose careers ineducation.
+For manyworking at Hiba, teachers like these were the reason they chose careers ineducation.
 Ms Daisy Xie strives to be that kind of teacher for her pupils.

 01